 “Application of Machine Learning within the integrative design and fabrication of robotic rod bending processes.”

-OPEN LECTURE at INSTITUTE OF MEDIA AND ARCHITECTURE, TU, GRAZ
+OPEN LECTURE at INSTITUTE OF MEDIA AND ARCHITECTURE, TU, GRAZ, 2017

-Maria Smigielska is an architect, creative designer and independent researcher based in Zurich, Switzerland, oscilating between architecture, arts and technology.
+Maria Smigielska is an architect and researcher based in Zurich, Switzerland, oscilating between architecture, arts and technology.

 Graduated from Architecture department at TU Poznan (Poland, 2009) and the postgraduate program at the chair for Computer Aided Architectural Design at ETH Zurich (Switzerland, 2013).